AlmostWorksEngineer/weather-app-python-project/README.md

-# weather-app-python-project
+# Weather App
-just a simple weather app developed in python
+A Python project that fetches real-time weather using OpenWeather API.